Oppzippy/ScopedVolumeWheel/README.md

 Shift + Volume Up: Increases the volume of your music player (Spotify.exe by default) by 2.
 Shift + Volume Down: Decreases the volume of your music player (Spotify.exe by default) by 2.

+## Options

+The music player can be configured by right clicking the ScopedVolumeWheel icon in the system tray.
+Alternatively, a configuration file is available at `%APPDATA%\ScopedVolumeWheel\config.toml`.